Menditect/documentation/additional/02-bestpractice/unittest.md

 ## Characteristics

+- A unit test is executed on a single Mendix App, in a single session by a single user.
+- A unit test is quick to build into MTA and thus a good way to get to know MTA.
+- A unit test is a direct prove that your code works.
+- A unit test provides immediate time savings.
+- If defects are found with unit tests, this is a signal that defects will also exist at the process level, and these defects can be solved faster than if they were found with a process test.
 - A unit test generally does not leave traces in the Mendix app being tested, which means the result cannot be visually inspected there.
-- Unit tests are a direct prove that your code works.
-- Unit tests provide immediate time savings.
-- Unit tests are quick to build into MTA and thus a way to get to know MTA.
-- If defects are found with unit tests, this is a signal that defects will also exist at the process level, and these defects can be solved faster than if they were found with a process test.

 ## Structure

-- Maintaining unit tests will have a different frequency than maintaining process tests.
+Maintaining unit tests will have a different frequency than maintaining process tests.
+Therefore it is recommended to use below structure in MTA:

-- Create one test configuration per Mendix application, for all unit tests, and only for unit tests.
+- One test configuration per Mendix application, for all unit tests, and only for unit tests.
-- Create one test suite per Mendix model module.
+- One test suite per Mendix model module.
-- Create one test case per microflow to be tested.
+- One test case per microflow to be tested.
+- Data variation on the test case level to reach higher test coverage for each microflow to be tested.

 ## Tips and tricks